facebook/react-native-website/docs/button.md

 ### `accessibilityLabel`

-Text to display for blindness accessibility features
+Text to display for blindness accessibility features.

 | Type   | Required |
 | ------ | -------- |